-If you quite fancy buying a new Toyota 4Runner, don’t be concerned by the hype surrounding an all-new 2023 Toyota 4Runner that could be announced in the summer.
+If you quite fancy buying a new Toyota 4Runner, don’t be concerned by the hype surrounding an all-new 2024 Toyota 4Runner that could be announced later this year.
 If you sit on your hands waiting for official details of the all-new sixth-generation Toyota 4Runner to break cover before deciding between the current one and waiting for the new model, you could miss out in several ways.

-Even though Toyota has been pretty tight-lipped about an all-new version of the 4Runner, there will be an all-new, sixth-generation model for the 2023 model year that could leave the factory later this year.
+Even though Toyota has been pretty tight-lipped about an all-new version of the 4Runner, there will almost certainly be an all-new, sixth-generation model for the 2024 model year that could leave the factory later this year or early next year.

-I completely understand why anyone who might be close to pulling the trigger on a 2022 Toyota 4Runner might be concerned about what an all-new model will be like.
+I completely understand why anyone who might be close to pulling the trigger on a 2022 or 2023 Toyota 4Runner might be concerned about what an all-new model will be like.

 We already have a new 2022 Toyota Tundra pickup truck with an available hybrid powertrain, five suspension options with rear coil springs, a maximum towing capacity of 12,000 pounds, and the latest standard safety and convenience features.
 We have also seen plenty of images of the all-new version of the Sequoia SUV.

-The Tundra and Sequoia share a platform that will also be used for the next 4Runner, so it’s almost certain that the sixth-gen 4Runner will arrive as a 2023 model in late 2022 or early in 2023.
+The Tundra and Sequoia share a platform that will also be used for the next 4Runner, so it’s almost certain that the sixth-gen 4Runner will arrive as a 2024 model, probably in early in 2023.
 An entirely new platform means the new 4Runner will differ from the current model, possibly quite considerably.

 Why you could be in for a long wait